 I started the Data Strategy Club after realizing there were SO FEW communities that catered specifically to those interested in upping their data leadership game.
 Most other communities were so choked with technical queries, job ads and spam posts (ugh!) that those looking to have higher-level conversations about data strategy and leadership never really felt at home.

 The Data Strategy Club is a growing members area for those who use my Data Strategy Action Plan – which is full to the BRIM with strategies and steps to up-level in your data leadership career by leading profit-forming data projects.

 I love our Data Strategy Club community and encourage you to do the course and join us over on Facebook too!

 Top Online Communities for data science and other data professionals who aspire to become data leaders – Get Involved!

 Know someone who could benefit from these resources and online data science communities?
 Share this post with them so we get MORE people talking about data strategy in ALL the nooks and crannies of the online world.

-And as someone looking to hone their skills in the data leadership space, you will definitely gain a lot from the 30-day challenge inside my Winning With Data product.
+And as someone looking to hone their skills in the data leadership space, you will definitely gain a lot from the step-by-step checklist & collaborative Trello Board planner inside my Data Strategy Action Plan product.
 Make sure you check it out – there is seriously a ton of value in there for anyone interested in building their data career!

-Data strategy and data leadership is woefully underrepresented in online discussions, but I’m making it my mission for 2020 to change that and I’d love you to join me!
+Data strategy and data leadership is woefully underrepresented in online discussions, but it’s a part of my mission to change that and I’d love you to join me!
 So get posting, get discussing, and let’s create MORE community around this crucial aspect of the data industry.